 Unfortunately, single Americans in their senior years tend to face more economic hardship than younger married couples.
 Unmarried elders are more likely to live in subsidized housing, and “this generation has fewer kids than the earlier generations had to help them along,” if needed, said William H. Frey, a Brookings Institution demographer.
 “Baby boomers, in general, are not likely to have that sure retirement their parents had — a real pension, their savings, steady Social Security and medical coverage or other 'reliable security blankets,'” he said.
 Financial aspects are more serious at this age, and the issue of retirement plays a stronger role in the divorce process than divorce among younger couples.

-While divorce is never an easy decision, baby boomers are choosing it more frequently than any other age group, with 25 percent of all divorces occurring between couples who have been married 20 years or longer, according U.S. Census Bureau statistics.
+While divorce is never an easy decision, baby boomers are choosing it more frequently than any other age group, with 25 percent of all divorces occurring between couples who have been married 20 years or longer, according to U.S. Census Bureau statistics.

-Laws for a divorce in the 21st century are quite different and allow a more equitable settlement on division of property now versus twenty years ago.
+Laws for a divorce in the 21st century are quite different and allow a more equitable settlement on the division of property now versus twenty years ago.
 Navigating these laws, however, has become more complicated as time goes on.
 Beyond the laws themselves, the procedure and handling of the resulting cases in the local courts is not something a non-lawyer should contemplate.
 There are too many traps for the unwary that can harm a person's case.